Treatment of Paracetamol Overdose

 Acute Mental Health Liaison referral

 All adult patients (>18 years old) who attend hospital following (or threatening) an episode of self-harm should be reviewed by psychiatry liaison prior to discharge.
-See NHSGGC StaffNet / Partnerships / MHP/ Specialist services / Acute Mental Health Liaison Service (link only active with NHS computer) for the referral process and contact details.
+See NHSGGC StaffNet / Partnerships / MHP/ Specialist services / Acute Mental Health Liaison Service (link only active when linked in to NHSGGC network) for the referral process and contact details.